-H.R.C. – located at the Guest House at the Former Marshall Habilitation Center Property
+H.R.C.
+(HOOT Resource Center) - Located at the Guest House at the Former Marshall Habilitation Center Property

 The H.R.C. is a comfortable and inviting home atmosphere available to students and families to visit Monday – Friday from 2:00 – 7:30 pm.
-The HRC will open at 12:30 pm on early out days and will be open on scheduled Saturdays from 10:00 am – 2:00 pm.
-All resources are free of charge.
-Visitors may take showers, do laundry, use the internet for homework, email, job applications, etc. Visitors can print off documents, research for homework, information, etc. Students will have a quiet place to work on homework and assistance, if needed.
+The HRC will open at 12:30 pm on early out days and for specially scheduled events.
+All resources are free!
+Visitors may take showers, do laundry, use the internet for homework, email, job applications, etc. Visitors can print off documents, research for homework, information, etc. Students will have a quiet place to work on homework and get assistance, if needed.
 A meal is available each night at 5:30 pm.
-Family and individual counseling is available weekly, with sign-ups.
+Family and individual counseling is available weekly.
 Educational classes, family fun events, and other opportunities are available occasionally, as well.
-Transportation Home is offered between 6:00 – 7:30 nightly.
-High School students may ride Bus #5 to the HRC after school.
-8th grade and under need to have a parent/guardian with them to attend.
-Feel free to call the Resource Center Manager, Gabi Morales, with any questions you may have at 660-886-7414..
+Transportation is available to/from the center for students and families.
+Please call the center for more info.
+High School and 7 th and 8 th grade students may ride Bus #12 to the HRC after school.
+6 th grade and under need to have a parent/guardian with them to attend.
+Feel free to call the Resource Center Manager, Sheila Cato, with any questions you may have at 660-886-7414, ext.
+20001.

 Held Tues/Thurs from 3:15 – 4:15 pm at Benton, Southeast, Eastwood, Northwest, BMS, and MHS.
 This is an opportunity for eligible students to have a quiet, uncrowded place to finish homework, do research, and seek help with understanding concepts, as needed.
 Tutoring is provided by qualified Marshall teachers.
 Starts 2nd Quarter.